benzcraddock/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JWT's scale better than sessions and are stored on the client-side, while sessions use server memory to store user data.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs allows us to store passwords securely through its password hashing function, and implements salting manually and automatically.

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing involves testing individual pieces of code like functions or methods.
+Typically, there are many unit tests in a codebase, most of which are simple to write and execute, and therefore need to run fast.
+On the contrary, end-to-end and integration testing involves testing entire modules of code to understand how the code interact as a group, or what a real user scenario might look like.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Basically, TDD focuses on building unit tests for every functionality of an app, all before writing the actual code, followed by refactoring the code.
+This encourages developers to only write new code if an automated test failed.
+The failed tests are corrected before any new code is written by the developer and helps to avoid duplication of code!